 I bet you are thinking, hey doc, use spell check next time.
-Or maybe he is speaking slang and dropped the G, doesn’t he know its spelled R-E-L-A-X-I-N-G. Well, the relaxin I am referring to is the hormone released during pregnancy, that only pregnant females understand the consequences of its increased release.
+Or maybe he is speaking slang and dropped the G, doesn’t he know its spelled R-E-L-A-X-I-N-G. Well, the relaxin I am referring to is a hormone released during pregnancy, that only pregnant females understand the consequences of its increased release.

 While all woman secrete the hormone relaxin in small amounts during their menstrual cycle, once they become pregnant the levels increase.
 Pregnancy requires increased levels of relaxin to modulate the cardiovascular system due to the increase demands for oxygen and blood flow to help support the growing fetus.
 This increased activity of the cardiovascular system can result in swelling of the feet, ankles and legs results in pain after prolonged walking, or resting with feet down for long periods of time.
-In this case RELAXING actually does help these symptoms.
+In this case relaxing actually does help these symptoms.

-Things to do to decrease swelling during pregnancy
+Things to do to decrease swelling during pregnancy:

 - Don’t be a couch potato.
 Long periods sitting with pressure to the back of the knee can allow blood to pool in the legs.

 - Wear compression socks.
 Most people hear compression socks and they think, that’s for old ladies.
 Wrong.
 Compression socks come in all different colors, and they often look like tall dress socks, though the fashion statement they make with shorts on is not the greatest.
 Compression socks also prevent the formation of those unsightly varicose veins.

 In addition to making changes to the cardiovascular system, relaxin also loosens the ligaments of the body.
 The theory is this release loosens the pubic symphysis which connects the two hips bones together.
 Loosening this ligament allows for easier passage of the fetus during delivery.
 Unfortunately, it also loosens the ligaments of the foot, most notably the plantar fascia.